 Lynchburg nursing professor Dr. Stephanie Ferguson was one of 14 members of the Committee on Global Health and the Future Role of the United States, which prepared a report recommending the highest priorities for U.S. global health spending.
 In May, she presented that report to more than 240 global leaders at the World Health Assembly in Geneva, Switzerland.

-Both Lynchburg College varsity soccer teams claimed conference titles in the fall of 2017.
+Both University of Lynchburg varsity soccer teams claimed conference titles in the fall of 2017.
 The men’s team then won its first-round NCAA tournament game and the women’s team won two rounds.

 On the men’s team, Nate Berning ’18 was voted ODAC Player of the Year while head coach Chris Yeager was all-state Coach of the Year.
 Goalkeeper Dylan McLaurin ’19 earned all-America honors for academics as well as his performance on the field.
 Four team members earned spots on all-region teams.